graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 Producing reports for use with the PopVision Graph Analyser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To configure Tensorflow to produce a directory containing files named
+To configure TensorFlow to produce a directory containing files named
 correctly for the PopVision Graph Analyser, you should enable the following
 features in the ``create_ipu_config`` options: